Multi(VA)lent: Clay, Mindfulness, Memory

 – Exhibition Title

 – Exhibition Concept – Explain organizing ideas that support the exhibition and its relevance to the field.
 Pinpoint particular issues that the exhibition is exploring.
-Address the relationship of the exhibition to the conference theme, Claytopia, if any.
+Address the relationship of the exhibition to the conference theme, Multi(VA)lent: Clay, Mindfulness, Memory.
 (3000 character limit)

 – Exhibition description to be published (if accepted) in the Conference Program & Exhibition Guide and Smart Phone app. (maximum 180 characters including spaces)

 – List of participating artists to include First name, Last name, email address and personal website.
 (Maximum of 10 can be published) (For any artist involved in the exhibition that does not have a website, indicate NO Website Available.)
-PLEASE DOUBLE CHECK THE SPELLING OF THE ARTISTS’ NAMES.
 Character count: 0/3000

 – Exhibition Dates

-– Is the venue willing/able to amend daily hours and reception date/time to accommodate NCECA bus routes?
+– Is the venue willing/able to amend hours to accommodate NCECA bus routes?

 – Agree to waive admission fee, for people wearing NCECA conference registration credentials.

 – Proposals must include a minimum of 5 images/maximum 10 images.

 For video or audio files include a still image and link.

 (.jpg ONLY.
 Each image no larger than 800 KB)